-Performance fees of approximately $10.9 million were included in the Investment fees for 2018/19.
-No estimated performance fees are included in the Investment fees in the fees and costs tables as we cannot reliably predict whether certain managers will outperform their benchmarks.
+Performance fees of approximately $10.9 million were included in the Investment fees for 2019/20.
+Estimated performance fees are included in the Investment fees in the fees and costs tables.

 The cost of providing general advice is included in the Administration fees charged to LGIAsuper members.